-We are accepting reservations for single Pack/Troop Overnights to take place in late summer and fall.
-Maximum number of participants is 54 to ensure social distancing, but the minimum participants required is lowered to 20.
-There is plenty of room in our hangars to seperate participants at a safe distance while sleeping.
+We are accepting reservations for single Pack/Troop Overnights with a maximum number of participants of 54 to ensure social distancing, but the minimum participants required is lowered to 20.
+There is plenty of room in our hangars to separate participants at a safe distance while sleeping.
 Activities are done in small groups on a rotating schedule with classroom activity supplies, simulators, and other surfaces cleaned between groups.
 Temperatures of everyone will be checked upon arrival and anyone with a temperature of 100.0 or above will not be allowed to participate.
 Masks are required for everyone.
 Hand sanitizer will be readily available.

 Please see below for program details.